GDPR for Marketing: The Definitive Guide for 2018

 Especially as the Information Commissioner’s Office (ICO) starts to clamp down even harder on the misuse of personal data.

-In fact, the ICO has already reported two incidents that involve household brand names who tried to use well-known email activation strategies to reach out to their database.
-The campaigns, which were sent out by Flybe and Honda, asked customers if they wanted to be contacted by email.
+In fact, the ICO has already reported three incidents that involve household brand names who tried to use well-known email activation strategies to reach out to their database.
+The campaigns, which were sent out by Flybe, Honda and Morrisons, asked customers if they wanted to be contacted by email and to update their preferences.

 How did they contact their customers, you might ask?

-Well, they contacted them by email – even those that had previously opted out.
+Well, they contacted them by email – even those customers that had previously opted out.

 And this is a serious breach of compliance.